Office of Research & Engagement (ORE), Terri Shelton

 OSP can assist with finding appropriate grants, pre- and post-award guidance, and crafting winning proposals.

-Office of Leadership & Civic Engagement (OLCE), Lindsey Woelker (interim)
+Office of Leadership & Civic Engagement (OLCE), Lindsey Woelker

 IPSO is responsible for various agreements integral to scholarly partnerships, collaborations, and commercialization, such as confidentiality agreements (NDAs), material transfer agreements (MTAs), and intellectual property clauses in sponsored research agreements.
 All scholars, even those unsure about their projects’ commercialization possibilities, are encouraged to reach out to IPSO for resources, guidance, and support.
+Furthermore, IPSO can help faculty, staff, and students connect with the corporate and other external partners.